Fabbediklabbe/GAMBL/README.md

 # GAMBL
-A very basic terminal-based gambling game that is easily expandable.
+A very basic terminal-based gambling game using python that is easily expandable.

 This is no way, shape or form ment for real applicational use eg. gambling websites.